Fair Isaac Corporation (FICO)

 Creator of the three-digit number that can determine whether you get a mortgage or credit card, Fair Isaac Corporation (NYSE:FICO) develops analytics software and the widely used FICO Score, which is the standard measure of consumer credit risk in the United States.

-Fair Isaac Corporation is a remarkable business.
-No coincidence the stock is up 234% over the last five years.
+We’re fond of companies like Fair Isaac Corporation.
+No coincidence the stock is up 215% over the last five years.

 Is Now The Time To Buy Fair Isaac Corporation?